 Making a claim

 The information provided below forms part of your Zurich policy terms and conditions after your policy is issued.
-Words or expressions shown in italics have their meaning explained in the relevant definitions section at the end of this PDS.
+Words or expressions shown in italics have their meaning explained in the relevant definitions section of this PDS.

 How to claim